Linked list: Multiply linked list

-In a 'multiply linked list', each node contains two or more link fields, each field being used to connect the same set of data records in a different order of same set (e.g., by name, by department, by date of birth, etc.).
-While doubly linked lists can be seen as special cases of multiply linked list, the fact that the two and more orders are opposite to each other leads to simpler and more efficient algorithms, so they are usually treated as a separate case.
+In a 'multiply linked list', each node contains two or more link fields, each field being used to connect the same set of data arranged in a different order (e.g., by name, by department, by date of birth, etc.).
+While a doubly linked list can be seen as a special case of multiply linked list, the fact that the two and more orders are opposite to each other leads to simpler and more efficient algorithms, so they are usually treated as a separate case.

 Circular linked list

-In the last node of a list, the link field often contains a null reference, a special value is used to indicate the lack of further nodes.
+In the last node of a linked list, the link field often contains a null reference, a special value used to indicate the lack of further nodes.
 A less common convention is to make it point to the first node of the list; in that case, the list is said to be 'circular' or 'circularly linked'; otherwise, it is said to be 'open' or 'linear'.
-It is a list where the last pointer points to the first node.
+It is a list where the last node pointer points to the first node (i.e., the "next link" pointer of the last node has the memory address of the first node).

 In the case of a circular doubly linked list, the first node also points to the last node of the list.